vedi/knowledge-base/src/documents/android/store/Store_GettingStarted.html.md

         Soomla.initialize("[CUSTOM SECRET HERE]");
         SoomlaStore.getInstance().initialize(storeAssets);

-        /** The following are relevant only if your Billing Provider is Google Play **/
+        /** The following is relevant only if your Billing Provider is Google Play **/

         // When you create your app in Google play Developer Console,
         // you'll find this key under the "Services & APIs" tab.